28r/odin-library/README.md

 # odin-library
 Library project for The Odin Project
 <br>
 Try it out [here](https://28r.github.io/odin-library/).
-(Sorry, can't store your data permanently yet!)
+Saves your library with localStorage!